alancriaxyz/instagram-search-tags/README.md

 We love pull requests.
 If you have something you want to add or remove, please open a new pull request.

 1. Fork the repository
-2.Create a branch for your new feature (git checkout -b my-new-feature)
+2. Create a branch for your new feature (git checkout -b my-new-feature)
 3. Commit the changes (git commit -am 'Add some feature')
-4. Push to the new branch (git push origin my-new-feature) Crie um novo Pull Request
+4. Push to the new branch (git push origin my-new-feature)
+5. Crie um novo Pull Request